 He first tries to forget about Mary by gobbling up copious amounts of vitamins, trying to date others and, after that, just consuming a fistful of Quaaludes.
 Later, when he finally persuades Mary to reunite, things only get worse.
 He finds a phone bill in her house with calls to New York and his jealousy increases.
 Cole confronts her and, when she gets angry, he immediately proposes marriage.
 As the film ends, Joe Cocker sings You Are So Beautiful while a title notes that the couple married three weeks later, divorced the following month and are now seeing each other again, with plans to remarry.

 Cole’s obsessive behavior with Mary is oddly satisfying and it made my own awkward attempts at relationships at the time seem somehow more manageable.
+I’m not saying I make use of any sex toys (like chastity cage pink or cock tickler) to keep the relationship going.
 Now, perhaps because I’ve been so lucky in love in my own life, I still get a vicarious thrill by watching Cole destroy his.
 I love the ceaseless, dogged pursuit of his confused girlfriend and his complete lack of understanding of the role of his own behavior in the crumbling of that relationship.
 It’s as if Mary is one of the characters in a film that Cole’s editing; if he’s unhappy with her performance or dialogue, he just tries a different take, or replaces her line with a silent reaction shot.
 Sadly for Cole though, Mary doesn’t cooperate, and he seems incapable of learning that scenes from his own life can’t be re-cut.
 It’s a mistake that I’ve made over and over again.